-Human learning, performance, and cognition in the context of human-machine and human-environment systems and interactions.
+Human learning, performance, and cognition in the context of human-machine and humanenvironment systems and interactions.

-PSYC 8400 Special Topics In Applied Psychology
+PSYC 8400 Special Topics In Applied Psychology 1-0-1 to 3-0-3 Prerequisite: Approval of Instructor.

--0-1 to 3-0-3

-Prerequisite: Approval of Instructor.
 Introduction to current advanced topics within the fields of applied psychology.
 Emphasis will be placed on specific content areas and applications.

-PSYC 8600 Theories Of Learning

-Prerequisite: Advanced standing.
-A survey of the major historical (and contemporary) theories of learning and the theorists' positions on typical issues of learning, teaching, and counseling.

-PSYC 8610 Behavior Modification

-Prerequisite: Advanced standing, and approval of instructor.
+PSYC 8500 Change and Change Measurement 3-0-3 Implementation and evaluation of personal and professional change.
+The course approaches change as a process rather than an event.
+Issues concerned with planning, implementing, and measuring change will be addressed.
+PSYC 8610 Behavior Modification 3-0-3 Prerequisite: Advanced standing, and approval of instructor.
 The study of changes in human motivation, adjustment, and achievement as a function of the systematic application of principles derived from operant, respondent, and social learning theories.
 The student will be trained in defining, observing and recording behavior in various environments.
 Techniques of behavior therapy will be illustrated.
 Although there is an applied emphasis, a general knowledge of learning theory is recommended.

-PSYC 8800 Legal And Ethical Issues In Psychology

-Prerequisite: Admission to Graduate Program in Department and Advanced Standing.
+PSYC 8800 Legal And Ethical Issues In Psychology 3-0-3 Prerequisite: Admission to Graduate Program in Department and Advanced Standing.
 Review of legal and ethical dilemmas and decisions faced in psychological practice, including research, assessment, teaching, therapeutic intervention, consultation, and court testimony.
 Emphasis will be placed on a review of professional guidelines and the process of ethical decision-making.

-PSYC 8891, PSYC 8892, PSYC 8893, PSYC 8894 School

-Psychology Internship I, II, III, & IV

-1 hour each

-Prerequisite: Advanced standing in the Ed.S.
+PSYC 8891, PSYC 8892, PSYC 8893, PSYC 8894 School Psychology Internship I, II, III, & IV 1 hour each Prerequisite: Advanced standing in the Ed.S.
 Program in School Psychology.

-PSYC 9050 Program Evaluation

-Prerequisite: PADM 9040.
+PSYC 9050 Program Evaluation 3-0-3 Prerequisite: PADM 9040.
 Also offered as PADM 9050.
 Theories, research, and practice related to program evaluation in government and nonprofit organizations.

-PSYC 8999 Thesis

-3-U-3

-Prerequisite: Admission to Graduate Program in Department, advanced standing, permission of advisor.
+PSYC 8999 Thesis 3-0-3 Prerequisite: Admission to Graduate Program in Department, advanced standing, permission of advisor.
 Also offered as SCHC 8999.

-PSYC 9710 Social Psychology in Educational Contexts

-Prerequisite: Approval of Doctoral Program Coordinator.
+PSYC 9710 Social Psychology in Educational Contexts 3-0-3 Prerequisite: Approval of Doctoral Program Coordinator.
 An intensive scientific study of how our thoughts, feelings, and behaviors are influenced by the actual, imagined, or implied presence of others.
-Various theoretical and applied approaches of social psychology will address the educational context.
+Various theoretical and applied approaches of social psychol- ogy will address the educational context.

+PSYCHOLOGY-GIFTED

+- PSYG 5610 Nature and Needs of Children Who Are Talented and Gifted 3-0-3 A course designed to give an overview of educational and behavioral characteristics of pupils who are talented and gifted.
+Includes diagnosis, referral, management, and educational practices. - PSYG 6600 Methods & Materials for Children Who Are Talented and Gifted 3-0-3 A course covering the development of curriculum content and teaching materials for students identified as talented and gifted.
+Considerable time will be spent on organizing learning experiences and utilizing a variety of teaching methods.

+PSYG 6620 Curriculum for Children Who Are Talented and Gifted

+This course provides a study of curriculum models, the types of curriculum needed for the Talented and Gifted, guidelines for developing curricular patterns which include subject or skill, core, interest, process, experiential bases of operations, and modular designs of community involvement.
+The course requirements include the development of curriculum of learning activities which will have greatest applicability and usability within the local school system.

+PSYG 7600 Assessment of Children Who Are Talented and Gifted 3-0-3 Introduction to tests unique to assessing the developmental level and the potential achievement of children with talents and gifts.
+Emphasis is placed on the use of these tests in planning and selecting curricular programs and activities.

-READ: READINGEDUCATION
+READ: READING EDUCATION